justinribeiro/blog-pwa/hugo/content/chronicle/2019-04-26-searching-for-an-m50-locking-ring.md

 imagegplus: "https://storage.googleapis.com/jdr-public-imgs/blog/20190426-mounted-schneider-lens-with-customphototoolsring.jpg"
 ---

-I didn't need the Schneider 150mm/5.6 Componon-S. I don't lack enlarger lens, I can enlarge pretty much everything I have, from  4x5 on down.
+I didn't need the Schneider-Kreuznach 150mm/5.6 Componon-S. I don't lack enlarger lens, I can enlarge pretty much everything I have, from  4x5 on down.
 That lens held a certain place in my head though; it was a Componon-S and I have wanted one for close to 15 years.
 A deal came up on one of the various auction sites and I snagged it.

 As with most deals, there's always a catch.
 The first catch was they decided to send said lens in a plastic bag with no padding, which left me in a near shock.
 The second problem was that it lacked it's locking ring.